Last updated on July 3rd, 2019

-The secret to their much-lauded iced coffee is that it’s made with frozen coffee shavings instead of ice—why not take the same granita idea and apply it to a brew?
+The secret to their much-lauded iced coffee was that it was made with frozen coffee shavings instead of ice—so why not take the same granita idea and apply it to a brew?

 If that bugs you and you’d rather have a firmer cube, dilute the beer with water (a 1:1 or 1:2 ratio of water to beer, depending on your preference) before adding to the ice cube tray.

 Either way, you’ve now got a neat party trick and a guaranteed way to make coping with the next round of heat advisory days (and nights) a little more bearable.